maoyuans/chronicles-of-terre/homebrew/origins.md

 - Guild Associate: You gain proficiency in **History** and one **Artisan's Tool** of your choice.
 Whenever a spell is cast, you may use your reaction to identify it.
 Whenever a spell-like ability is used, you may scan as a free action next turn.
 - Tower Bureaucrat: You gain proficiency in one **Charisma Skill** of your choice and one **Gaming Set** of your choice.
 You can cast **Unseen Servant** at will, with Intelligence as your spellcasting ability.
 - Clock Keeper: You gain proficiency in **Perception** and **Tinker's Tools**.
 You may move up to half your movement speed as part of a readied action.
 - Exiled Outcast: You gain proficiency in **Sleight of Hand**.
-You learn a **1st Level Spell** of your choice.
-You may cast it once per long rest, with Intelligence as your spellcasting ability.
+Choose one **1st Level Spell**.
+You may cast it once per long rest with this trait, with Intelligence as your spellcasting ability.
 - Cloistered Bookkeeper: You gain proficiency in **Investigation** and your choice of **Calligrapher's** or **Painter's Supplies**.
 You may cast **Comprehend Languages** once per long rest, with intelligence as your spellcasting ability.
 - Enchanter Apprentice: *Under construction.*